-Colorado Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has rich green evergreen foliage which emerges bluish-green in spring.
-The needles remain green throughout the winter.
+Blue Select Colorado Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive blue foliage with hints of silver.
+The needles are highly ornamental and remain blue throughout the winter.
 The rough gray bark adds an interesting dimension to the landscape.

-Colorado Spruce Photo courtesy of NetPS Plant Finder
+Blue Select Colorado Spruce Photo courtesy of NetPS Plant Finder